How we can help

 Members of our trust and tax administration team come from an accountancy background and work closely with lawyers in the Private Client teams.
 We have the expertise, specialism and flexibility to offer a bespoke service based on individual client’s needs.

-Many of our trust managers and lawyers are members of professional organisations such as the Institute of Chartered Accountants in England and Wales (ICAEW), the Society of Trust and Estate Practitioners (STEP), the Association of Tax Technicians (ATT), and Solicitors for the Elderly.
+Many of our trust managers and lawyers are members of professional organisations such as the Institute of Chartered Accountants in England and Wales (ICAEW), the Society of Trust and Estate Practitioners (STEP), the Association of Tax Technicians (ATT), and The Association of Lifetime Lawyers.

 Our friendly, approachable team is very experienced and highly-regarded in its field, with members regularly contributing to major text books in the area such as Butterworths' Wills, Probate and Administration Service.
 Our advice is tailored to your specific needs.
 We aim to provide solutions which are both workable and cost-effective.
 We work closely with colleagues in the firm with relevant expertise, such as those in our experienced property and family law departments.
 Our trust corporation, the Russell-Cooke trust company, is available to act as executor or trustee.